redpeacock78/sushiro.js/README.md

 (async () => {
     const sushiro = new Sushiro();
     console.log(await sushiro.calorie()); // No Argument
-    console.log(await sushiro.calorie('サーモン')); // When "えび" is specified as an argument await sushiro.calorie('Google').catch(() => {
+    console.log(await sushiro.calorie('サーモン')); // When "サーモン" is specified as an argument await sushiro.calorie('Google').catch(() => {
       console.error('There is no item with that name!'); // When the search result does not exist });